lazerwalker/Theseus/README.md

 Installation
 ------------
-Although Theseus will eventually be available on the iOS App Store, you must currently compile it from source.
+Although Theseus will eventually be available on the App Store, you must currently compile it from source.
+Assuming you want to run Theseus on your physical iPhone, you'll also need to be a member of Apple's [iOS Developer Program](https://developer.apple.com/devcenter/ios/index.action).

 Right now it will only work on an iPhone 5S, as it requires the M7 motion coprocessor.
 This will likely change.

-Assuming you want to run Theseus on your physical iPhone, you will need to be a member of Apple's [iOS Developer Program](https://developer.apple.com/devcenter/ios/index.action).

 1. Clone this git repo: `git clone git@github.com:lazerwalker/Theseus.git`